|Frequently Asked Questions.|

 You might also like to get support from your PSHE teachers, as being a part of Rock Challenge® has been shown to have real benefits regarding health, school attendance, and reduction in substance use or abuse.
 We encourage students to make certain commitments in these areas, and we know that some schools do impose conditions on participants that they must adhere to (in the areas of attendance, behaviour, completion of homework etc): this succeeds because the young people involved in the team have a real commitment to staying in the team and getting to their event day.

 The fee for participation in Rock Challenge® is £7 per performer and student backstage crew member.
-There is also a separate £100 fee for schools entering events from a local authority area that does not contribute to the event costs.
+There is also a separate £140 fee for schools entering events from an area where their local authority does not contribute to the event costs.

-The team contribution is taken as a donation to the charity behind Rock Challenge® (the Be Your Best Foundation) otherwise it would be unable to continue to operate in the UK.
+The team contribution is taken as a donation to the charity behind Rock Challenge® (the Be Your Best Foundation), without whose support it would be unable to continue to operate in the UK.
 The amount raised from ticket and merchandise sales together with the amount raised from sponsors is no longer sufficient to cover the hire of venues and equipment and the costs of insurance.

 |TICKETS TO SEE THE SHOWS|